marekjalovec/redux-pending/README.md

     $ npm install --save redux-pending

 ## Usage
-First off, we add include our `promiseMiddleware` into our store's middleware.
+First off, we include our `promiseMiddleware` into our store's middleware.
 We also add the `pendingReducer` to our reducers.
 It's important that the reducer is under the root `pending` property in the state (but is configurable, see `isPending` method).

 ```js
 import { applyMiddleware, createStore, combineReducers } from "redux";